Complexity in Structured Finance: Financial Wizardry or Smoke and Mirrors?

 Walter N. Torous

 University of California, Los Angeles (UCLA) - Finance Area

 University of California, San Diego (UCSD) - Rady School of Management

 We use data from prospectus supplements to create measures of the complexity of securitized products.
-We use these measures to investigate whether and to what extent complexity plays a role in the performance and pricing of mortgage-backed securities.
 We find that securities in more complex deals default more.
 The higher likelihood of default is economically meaningful: a one standard deviation increase in complexity represents a 17\% increase in default on AAA securities.
 However, yields of more complex securities are not higher at issuance indicating that investors do not perceive such assets as more likely to default.
 The relation between complexity and default is not primarily due to issuers masking low quality loans as it persists after controlling for the collateral default rate.
 Rather than creating safer securities, complexity disadvantages more senior securities within a deal.
 Rating agencies are more lenient in rating complex deals.
-Our results indicate that issuers use complexity as a sales device rather than to create higher quality assets.

 Number of Pages in PDF File: 54